eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skills for EDA software development, and other high-end software development:
 + Production quality coding standards and patterns.
-	- You are curious and pragmatic: you want to explore extensions to our product but are motivated by delivering production code for business use cases
+	- ***You are curious and pragmatic: you want to explore extensions to our product but are motivated by delivering production code for business use cases***
-	- industry best practices
+	- ***industry best practices***
-	- You will write clean, maintainable and production code with appropriate documentation and tests.
+	- ***You will write clean, maintainable and production code with appropriate documentation and tests.***
-	- Experience in contributing to production code bases.
-Ability to rapidly prototype algorithmic ideas in notebook environments and translate them into production code.
+	- ***Experience in contributing to production code bases.
+Ability to rapidly prototype algorithmic ideas in notebook environments and translate them into production code.***
-	- Experience with building production code.
+	- ***Experience with building production code.***
-	- Be easy to go from test to production code.
+	- ***Be easy to go from test to production code.***
-	- Capable of designing high quality frameworks/toolings to reduce redundancy and ineffectiveness across components/services
+	- ***Capable of designing high quality frameworks/toolings to reduce redundancy and ineffectiveness across components/services***
+	- ***hands-on experience building clean, maintainable, and well-tested code***
+	- ***Strive for high code standards (continuously improving testability and code quality).***
+	- ***Disciplined, methodical, minimalist approach to design and construct layered software components that can be embedded within larger frameworks or applications.***
+	- ***experiment driven development***
+	- ***Proven capability to create maintainable, adaptable software that is non-brittle and capable of change***
+	- ***Take pride in the quality of the code you write.
+Your code is readable, testable, and understandable six months later.
+You adhere to the Zen of Python.***
+	- ***ship high quality software at scale***
+	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
+	- ***Identify scaling bottlenecks and propose solutions.***
 + Build system experience, like:
 	- Apache Buildr, historic open-source build system, Rake-based, gives the full power of scripting in Ruby with integral support for most abilities wanted in a build system
 	- ***Bazel***